 where $N_{aux}$ represents the number of ABFs within each unit cell and the Bloch-based atom-centered ABFs, $P_{\mu}^{\mathbf{q}}(\mathbf{r})$, are defined through Bloch theorem as \cite{bloch1929quantenmechanik}

-and $C_{m,n}^{\mu}(\mathbf{k+q},\mathbf{k})$ is atomic orbital (AO) based RI expansion coefficient ,which depend on two independent Bloch wave-vectors, $\mathbf{k+q}$ and $\mathbf{k}$.
-Following the formulation discussed in Ref. \cite{ren2012resolution} and \cite{ren2021all}, the matrix representation of the Coulomb operator $\hat{V}$ and static screened Coulomb operator in terms of the ABFs read
+$C_{m,n}^{\mu}(\mathbf{k+q},\mathbf{k})$ is the atomic orbital (AO) based RI expansion coefficient, which depends on two independent Bloch wave-vectors, $\mathbf{k+q}$ and $\mathbf{k}$.
+Following Ref. \cite{ren2012resolution} and \cite{ren2021all}, the matrix representation of the Coulomb operator $\hat{V}$ and static screened Coulomb operator in terms of the ABFs read

 With the definition of the screened Coulomb operator $\hat{W}$, the matrix can be computed from the static dielectric matrix \cite{ren2021all} such that